saltytine/hypervisor/README.md

 ├── home
 	├── arm64
         ├── images: Contains a Linux Image and ramfs.
-        ├── sysHyper: Files required to run sysHyper.
+        ├── hvisor: Files required to run hvisor.
         ├── jailhouse: Files required to run jailhouse.
 ```

-The following describes how to run a non-root-linux on jailhouse/sysHyper based on `ubuntu-20.04-rootfs_ext4.img`:
+The following describes how to run a non-root-linux on jailhouse/hvisor based on `ubuntu-20.04-rootfs_ext4.img`:

 1. Build `rvmarm.bin`: